skip to content

 The Independent Commission Against Corruption has the following prescribed functions [s 7]:

-• to evaluate the practices, policies and procedures of inquiry agencies and public authorities with a view to advancing comprehensive and effective systems for preventing or minimising corruption in public administration;
+• evaluate the practices, policies and procedures of inquiry agencies and public authorities to advance comprehensive and effective systems for preventing or minimising corruption in public administration

-• to conduct or facilitate the conduct of educational programs designed to prevent or minimise corruption in public administration
+• conduct or facilitate educational programs designed to prevent or minimise corruption in public administration

-• if, in the course of performing functions in relation to potential corruption in public administration, any suspected misconduct or maladministration or any offences (not being offences that constitute the potential corruption in public administration) are identified- to report the matter to the Office or the Ombudsman for assessment or refer the matter to a law enforcement agency, the Ombudsman or a public authority or public officer, as the Commission considers appropriate
+• report suspected misconduct or maladministration or offences (other than offences constituting potential corruption in public administration) to the Office for Public Integrity or the Ombudsman for assessment or referral to a law enforcement agency, the Ombudsman or a public authority or public officer, as the Commission considers appropriate.

 Action that may be taken [s 24]

-If a matter is assessed as raising a potential issue of corruption in public administration that could be the subject of a prosecution and is referred to the Commission, the matter must be:
+If a matter is assessed as raising a potential issue of corruption in public administration that could be the subject of a prosecution and is referred to ICAC, the matter must be either:

-• referred to SAPOL or other law enforcement agency
+• referred to SAPOL or another law enforcement agency.

-Whether action is taken, and what action is taken, in respect of a matter that has been referred to the ICAC is at the absolute discretion of the Commissioner.
+Whether action is taken, and what action is taken, in respect of a matter that has been referred to the ICAC is at the absolute discretion of the Commissioner [s 24(2)].

-Subject to any directions of the Commissioner, reasonable steps must be taken to ensure that a complainant or reporting agency is informed as to the action, if any, taken by the ICAC in respect of the matter.
+Subject to any directions of the Commissioner, reasonable steps must be taken to ensure that a complainant or reporting agency is informed as to the action, if any, taken by the ICAC in respect of the matter [s 24(3)].

 To find out more information or make a complaint, visit the ICAC website (for reporting corruption) or the OPI website.